pnutz/notification-test/README.md

 ### Task

 The task is to implement the following functionality on the default route of the web application.

-The front-end Backbone view should poll the server every minute and render any new valid (server time within the valid date range), active notifications to the user.
-Notifications should display the title and message, with new messages appearing above older ones.
-The server should track which notifications have been shown to the user through the user session, not displaying any duplicate notifications on page reload.
+The front-end Backbone view should poll the server every minute and render any new, valid (within the valid date range), active notifications to the user.
+Notifications should render the title and message, with new notifications appearing above older ones.
+The server should track which notifications have been shown to the user through the user session, not displaying any previously-rendered notifications on page reload.
 Rendered notifications should be dismissable and fade away on-click.
-The page styling should be mobile responsive and implemented through SCSS.
+The page styling should match the existing look and feel of the web application to the developer's best judgement.
+The page should be mobile responsive and implemented through SCSS.
+An attempt should be made to understand and re-use the existing codebase.

 ## Getting Started